kurtosis-tech/kurtosis/engine/docs/lib-documentation.md

 Kurtosis Engine Documentation
 =============================
 This documentation describes how to interact with the Kurtosis API from within a testnet.
-It includes information about starting services, stopping services, repartitioning the network, etc. These objects are heavily used inside the [Kurtosis testing framework](../kurtosis-testsuite-api-lib/lib-documentation).
+It includes information about starting services, stopping services, repartitioning the network, etc. These objects are particularly useful for writing tests, where pre-test setup involves creating an enclave.
 Note that any comments specific to a language implementation will be found in the code comments.

 _Found a bug?
 File it on [the repo][issues]!_